snlpwr/vjticloud_doc/_source/things/hostname.rst

 How to configure Hostname
 =========================

-Edit ``/etc/hostname`` on each node and give name to host as follows
+Edit ``/etc/hostname`` file and change file name as per your requirement.

+For example,

 Controller node: ``controller``